WTF?! *

 Barrier: If a guest needs a portable lift to get into bed, they will not be able to sleep here.

-Violation: Roll-in showers are required to have a bench attached to the wall.
+The Law: Roll-in showers are required to have a bench attached to the wall.

 Barrier: Guest will not be able to shower.

-Violation: Extra towels stored above the maximum reach allowance.
+The Law: Extra towels stored above the maximum reach allowance.

 Barrier: Guest will not be able to reach extra towels.